DavidLucha/StimControl/README.md

 - [ ] move ComponentID to ComponentProperties with generator function
 - [ ] switch preview build to single createpanelpreview function
 - [ ] add [progress bar](https://au.mathworks.com/help/matlab/ref/uiprogressdlg.html) to loading screens?
+- [ ] put runTrial into ONE TIMER with a startfcn
+- [ ] go through all the TODOs and get rid of commented code

 ## A Non-Matlab User's Guide To Matlab
 Consider this like that one counter: